 Another fantastic Google-provided tool is Google Classroom.
 The same login credentials that get students into the Google Docs suite will give them access to our private virtual classroom supported in Google.
 In Classroom, the teacher can post tools, resources, announcements and assignments in each student’s feed.
 Students can open a posted assignment, complete the task and electronically turn it into the teacher — all without a single sheet of paper!
 Teachers receive notices when assignments are submitted and can provide written feedback and grades in real-time.

-Getting on Google Docs
+Getting on Google Apps

 To access Google Apps, students can follow these steps: